weihe13/communication-streams/README.md

 This is the final project of Communications for Analytics Course at the University of San Fransicso.

 #  Introduction of Streams:
-How we operate terminal streams:

-![Example image from pipe](pictures/code.png)
+Computer programmers need to get along with data analysis on daily work.
+But sometimes it takes too much time to download packages, import packages, and do some pre-process against the data with python or other software.
+It is why we need to introduce terminal streams operations.
+Basically, the redirection capabilities provide a robust set of tools used to make all sorts of tasks easier to accomplish.

 UNIX(terminal) system has a standard stream pattern, input-command-output stream.
 While programming, we can use some commands to manipulate the streams and redirect the input/output of the program.
 We use “|”, called pipe, passing the output of one program to the input of another program, i.e. ls | wc, passing the listed files to word count.
 Also, we use “>/<” sign to save the output to a file or take a file as input to a program, i.e. python foo.py > result.txt, saving the output of foo.py to the result.txt file.
 The streams and i/o redirection are the foundation of terminal operation that helps us more efficiently run the program as well as combine programs and files.

+How we operate terminal streams:

+![Example image from pipe](pictures/code.png)

 For detailed usage, see [code example](https://github.com/mgeg/communication-streams/blob/main/Streams.ipynb)